recaptimedev-releases/recaptimedev-releases/README.md

 # Releases CI Bot at Recap Time Squad

-My purpose is to automatically publish releases through the GitLab APIs for open-source projects the squad has maintained.
-Please do not add me to existing orgs and instead add me on per-repo basis.
+My purpose is to automatically publish releases through the GitHub/GitLab APIs for open-source projects the squad has maintained.

-GPG keys are still handled under the main bot account, @RecapTimeBot, on package repository signing for our GitLab Pages-hosted PPAs and Git tags.
+While it's advisable not to add this service account to existing orgs and instead add on per-repo basis, you may see me within
+[@recaptime-dev](https://github.com/recaptime-dev) repos and on Cachix.

+Release GPG keys can be found at TBD.